TheRealCannedTuna/COSC320/README.md

 This repo has all of the code for Stan Warford's COSC 320 class, with most of the exercises completed.
 The entire course can be found at [https://cslab.pepperdine.edu/warford/cosc320/](https://cslab.pepperdine.edu/warford/cosc320/), all of which is available to use under a CC BY-SA license.

 COSC 320, also known as Data Structures, is a course that has three learning objectives: C++, object oriented programming, and data structures.
+If you want more details, just go to the link above and visit the syllabus.

 ## About This Repo